engrit-illinois/Get-ADOUStructureObject/README.md

-# THIS SCRIPT IS A WORK IN PROGRESS

 # Summary
 Takes an OU and returns an object containing all data about the OU and it's sub-OUs, retaining the OU structure.
 Optionally outputs structure to a file in simplified or XML format.